Practitioner-Grade Quality, Simplified: The FormulaForge Advantage

 The answer matters more than most people realize.
 Research suggests that a significant portion of supplement users cannot identify the difference between the active form of a nutrient and a lower-quality alternative—even when both appear on a Supplement Facts panel.
 That knowledge gap is costing many people measurable health outcomes.

-This guide unpacks what practitioner-grade actually means, how the FormulaForge tier system codifies those standards, and how to evaluate any supplement on your shelf today.
+This guide unpacks what practitioner-grade actually means, how FormulaForge codifies those standards into a transparent classification system, and how to evaluate any supplement on your shelf today.

 What “Practitioner-Grade” Really Means